Mr-Coxall/Computer-Based-Problem-Solving/docs/problem-solving/example-problems.rst

 1) What is the problem?
 ^^^^^^^^^^^^^^^^^^^^^^^
-The first thing that should be asked is, does the fish swim up 3 km during the day and fall back 2 km at night or does she swim continuously all day and would go 3 km if it was not for the 2 km current so she only ever gets 1 km?
+The first thing that should be asked is, does the fish swim up stream 3 km during the day and fall back 2 km at night or does she swim continuously all day and would go 3 km if it was not for the 2 km current so she only ever gets 1 km?
 Once again you will have to go back to the source of the problem to find out.
-We will say she swims 3 km and then drifts back 2 km.
+We will say she swims 3 km during the day and then drifts back 2 km at night.

 2) Make a model.
 ^^^^^^^^^^^^^^^^